Kong/docs.konghq.com/app/enterprise/1.5.x/developer-portal/working-with-templates.md

 ### Introduction

-Kong Portal 1.3 is built on top of the `lua-resty-template` templating library which can be viewed here: https://github.com/bungle/lua-resty-template.
-Basic usage of the library will be described below, reference the source documentation for a more in-depth look at what it can accomplish.
+Kong Portal 1.3 is built on top of the `lua-resty-template` templating library, which can be viewed here: https://github.com/bungle/lua-resty-template.
+Basic usage of the library will be described below.
+Refer to the source documentation for a more in-depth look at what it can accomplish.

 ### Syntax
 ***(excerpt from lua-resty-templates documentation)***